Britain's National Grid drops China-based supplier over cyber security fears - FT

 It was unclear whether the components remained in the electricity transmission network, the report said.

-NR Electric UK, National Grid, GCHQ, Britain's energy security department and the Chinese Embassy in London did not immediately respond to Reuters requests for comment outside business hours.
+NR Electric UK, the National Grid, GCHQ and the Chinese Embassy in London did not immediately respond to Reuters requests for comment outside business hours.

+Britain's Department for Energy Security and Net Zero said that it did not comment on the individual business decisions taken by private organisations.
+"As a government department we work closely with the private sector to safeguard our national security," it said in a statement.
+(Reporting by Urvi Dugar in Bengaluru; Additional reporting by Jose Joseph; Editing by William Mallard and Alison Williams)